lalitbagga/lalitbagga/README.md

 # Hi, I'm Lalit Bagga 👋

-Software Engineer at Bayer working on
+Software Engineer at Bayer specializing in
-Cloud and DevOps engineering.
-I build on AWS, write Terraform, and document everything I learn at blog.lalitbagga.com.
-8+ years of software development experience across mobile, web, and cloud infrastructure.
+Cloud & DevOps.
+I build on AWS, write Terraform, deploy to Kubernetes, and write about infrastructure at blog.lalitbagga.com.
+8+ years of software development experience,
+I bridge development and operations because
+I've been on both sides.